About This Course

 Year 4 Modules:

-Plant Biology Research Project; Frontiers in Biology; Research Skills in Biology; Crop Physiology and Climate Change; Food Production; Genetic Manipulation of Plants; The Environmentally Protective Management of Plant Pests and Pathogens; Biostatistics II
+Plant Biology Research Project (submission in semester 2), Frontiers in Biology, Research Skills in Biology, Crop Physiology and Climate Change, Biostatistics II, Sustainable Food Production, Genetic Manipulation of Plants, Sustainable Plant Pest and Disease Management.

 You will take a combination of laboratory, glasshouse and field practicals.